Tuesday, February 28, 2012

 Her car was parked on the street.
 It was a new Jeep SUV.
 I inspected the car top to bottom.
 Nothing.
 Sitting in the driver’s seat, I still had the feeling that the car was bugged.

 I looked into the rearview mirror.
 Then I saw it.
-A burred screw on the map light just above the mirror.
+It was burred screw on the map light just above the mirror.
 Knowing that it was a new car I knew that it was unlikely the bulb in the map light had been replaced.
-It was more likely that it had been tampered with.
+It was more like that it had been tampered with.